 A blessing that comes with "solitary" self-practice is all the little "aha´s" that occur in practice: quite often the solution to problems, or a flash of insight spontaneously emerges in my mind during practice.
 When the right amount of challenge and relaxation occur there is some sort of intelligence that kicks in and I sometimes have to get the pen and paper out and note down my "epiphanies."
 To me this proves that Ashtanga yoga is so much more than a physical practice: it is the routine that (within its given structure) at all times provides just enough challenge to bring you into the state of flow, which is an extremely potent place to be intellectually, creatively and physically.

-We are thrilled to be working with Ellen on her upcoming April 2019 Retreat in Nepal, exploring the roots of the practice during a 9 day immersive journey through Kathmandu Valley.
-Only three spots left on this adventure at the foot of the Himalayas - last year's journey was nothing short of magical...
+We are thrilled to be working with Ellen on her upcoming April 2020 Yoga Journey to Nepal, exploring the roots of the practice during a 9 day immersive journey through Kathmandu Valley.